-All forages which will be fed to not only the milking cows but also heifers and dry cows need to be tested.
-All lots of hay should be sampled using a hay probe from 10 or more bales of hay.
+All forages, irrespective whether they will be fed to the milking cows, heifers, or dry cows, need to be tested.
+All lots of hay should be sampled using a hay probe while sampling at least 10 bales of hay.
 Sampling one or two bales of hay is not an accurate way to sample hay.
 (A lot of hay is defined as those bales which were harvested from the same field and cutting.)
-Your local feed company or extension agent can help you get your forages tested.
+Your local feed company or extension agent can help you take representative samples and get your forages tested.

 Testing forages and balancing rations for heifers and dry cows are critical in order to get heifers to grow efficiently and prevent dry cows from losing or gaining too much weight.
 Heifers not supplied with adequate amounts of protein are smaller in stature whereas heifers deficient in energy are light-weight for their age.
-Both of these nutrient shortages may reduce milk production after calving and/or higher rearing costs.
+Both of these nutrient shortages may reduce milk production after calving and/or result in higher rearing costs.
 Dry cows should be turned dry in good body condition and they should not lose or gain body condition during the dry period.
-Dry cows which calve at higher or lower than ideal body condition scores may produce 1000 to 1500 lbs less milk in the next lactation.
+Dry cows which calve at higher or lower than ideal body condition scores may produce 1000 to 1500 lb less milk in the next lactation and may not rebreed in a timely manner.
 Rations not properly balanced for energy can result in dry cows losing weight or gaining too much weight.

 Forages need to be allocated based on the quality of the forage as it relates to the cattle's nutrient needs.
 Early lactation cows and baby calves need to be fed the highest quality hay or forages available.
 Both of these groups are unable to consume enough feed to meet their nutrient needs.
 Thus, they need the highest quality forage available to receive as many nutrients as possible out of each bite of feed.
 Heifers over 5 months of age and dry cows can utilize forages of lower quality.
 Here, the key word is lower quality, not poor quality.
 Adequate amounts of grain need to be fed to meet their energy and protein needs.
-Hay or silages of lower quality will not allow heifers to grow in stature and weight at the correct rate.
+Hay or silages of lower quality which are not supplemented correctly will not allow heifers to grow in stature and weight at the correct rate.
 Dry cows, fed low-quality forages or not fed the appropriate amount of grain, lose weight and these dry cows will not milk as well during the next lactation.
 Feeding excessive amounts of corn silage to heifers and dry cows can result in over-conditioned animals.